GeoffAWaddington/CSI30Wiki/Broadcast-and-Receive.md

 I use a TouchOSC setup running on my iPad to mirror my MIDI Fighter Twister hardware and use the same set of zone files on both devices.
 So in this use case, I want to make sure that regardless of what surface I'm using for controls at the time, that any zone changes or mapping of the FXMenu stay in sync across both devices.
 So if I map an FX using the GoFXSlot action using the TouchOSC device or the MIDI Fighter Twister, that mapping action gets broadcast and received regardless of which device initiated the action.

-This is how the home.zon file for this setup looks:
+Another key point here is that you only need one "OnInitialization Broadcast" row and one "OnInitialization Receive" row per surface with all of the broadcast/receive types listed out after.
+This is what the home.zon file for this setup would look like:

 ```
 Zone "Home"